PX4/PX4-user_guide/en/flight_modes/altitude_fw.md

 * Centered Roll/Pitch/Yaw inputs (inside deadband):
   * Autopilot levels vehicle/wings and maintains altitude.
   * Throttle stick controls the airspeed of the aircraft if an airspeed sensor is connected.
-Without an airspeed sensor the user cannot control throttle (in which case the vehicle will fly level at cruise throttle ([FW_THR_CRUISE](../advanced_config/parameter_reference.md#FW_THR_CRUISE)), increasing or decreasing throttle as needed to climb or descend).
+Without an airspeed sensor the user cannot control throttle (in which case the vehicle will fly level at trim throttle ([FW_THR_TRIM](../advanced_config/parameter_reference.md#FW_THR_TRIM)), increasing or decreasing throttle as needed to climb or descend).
 * Outside center:
   * Pitch stick controls altitude.
   * Throttle stick controls the airspeed of the aircraft (as for centered Roll/Pitch/Yaw inputs).